-The PlayStation 4 line up is undoubtedly a wonderful gaming console.
-Although I sometimes feel its overhyped as the Xbox tends to offer more features for less.
-This is open for debate although you will agree with me that the PlayStation is one gaming console that we all love to hate.
+The PlayStation 4 lineup is undoubtedly a fantastic gaming console.
+Although I sometimes feel it’s overhyped as the Xbox tends to offer more features for less.
+This is open for debate, although you will agree that the PlayStation is one gaming console we all love to hate.
 This post will comprehensively discuss all PlayStation 4 external speakers connection methods.

-There are a lot of fuse about connecting the ps4 to external speakers because unlike the ps3, you the ps4 doesn’t support manual audio output.
-In other words, you cannot use any improvised RCAs/AV cable to output from the PS4.
+There are a lot of fusses about connecting the ps4 to external speakers because, unlike the ps3, the ps4 doesn’t support manual audio output.
+In other words, you cannot use any improvised RCAs/AV cable to output from the PS4 or PS5.
 In this article, I will list the four methods by which you can connect your PS4 to an external console.
 However, keep it in mind that the ps4 slim is missing one very important Audio out port.
-The PS4 does not support RCA analogue audio output
+The PS4 does not support RCA analog audio output.

 I will list this in no particular order.
-However, I will give you the pros and cons of each of the various methods.
+However, I will give you the pros and cons of each method.
 Please read carefully.

-Digital Audio Optical Cable: This is by far the easiest and the complete method of connecting your PS4 and ps4 pro to external speakers or sound systems.
+This is the easiest and complete method of connecting your PS4 and ps4 pro to external speakers or sound systems.
 Unfortunately, the ps4 slim doesn’t support this because it has no Audio optical port.
-All you need is to buy a good digital audio optical cable online or offline from a computer shop.
+You only need to buy a good digital audio optical cable online or offline from a computer shop.
 I got mine for around $9 on Amazon.
 The connection is seamless and easy.
 You will get the true raw sounds from your PS4 using this method.
 No distortion as long as your speakers are good.
-In my case, i use a Home theatre system.
-Please check if your home theatre is having an opt-in port.
-As long as you have any sound system with the optical in port, this method will work for you.
-For your perusal, I have some pictures of how a typical digital audio optical cable looks like and how to connect it.
+In my case, I use a Home theatre system.
+Please check if your home theatre has an opt-in port.
+This method will work for you as long as you have a sound system with an optical in port.
+For your perusal, I have some pictures of a typical digital audio optical cable and how to connect it.

-3. PlayStation 4 external speakers connection-Using your original PS4 game controller
+3. PlayStation 4 External Speakers Connection: Use Your original PS4 game controller

 To pull this off, you need to buy an aux cable.
 The 3.5 mm audio cable to be precise.
 Yes, the exact type that comes with your wired headphones.
-Aux cables, also known as 3.5 millimeter male-to-male cables, are audio cables with headphone jacks on each end.
-You can find a 3.5 millimeter cable male-to-male audio cable at most automotive stores, tech departments, or online shops (e.g., Amazon).
+Aux cables, or 3.5-millimeter male-to-male cables, are audio cables with headphone jacks on each end.
+You can find a 3.5-millimeter male-to-male audio cable at most automotive stores, tech departments, or online shops (e.g., Amazon).